Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       plot.add(cnn_window_size_2000, label: [CNN], mark: "x", mark-size: 0.10) })
   }),
-  caption: [Accuracy comparison between SVM, FNN and CNN.
-All three models were trained on the dataset containing all quantum computer and all simulator data.]
+  caption: [Accuracy comparison between SVM, FNN, and CNN.
+All three models were trained on the dataset containing all quantum computers and all simulators used in this thesis with a window size of $w=2000$.]
 ) <comparison-measurement-steps-w-2000>

-== Exclude quantum computer or simulator from training dataset This section evaluates the accuracy of the different models in case they encounter quantum comuters or simulators, which were not in the training dataset.
+== Exclude quantum computer or simulator from training dataset This section evaluates the accuracy of the different models in case they encounter quantum computers or simulators that were not in the training dataset.
-This is interesting insofar as that this would be the real world scenario for the classifiers, because they should be able to correctly classify the measurement results even if the backend is unknown to the model.
+This is interesting insofar as this would be the real-world scenario for the classifiers because they should be able to correctly classify the measurement results even if the backend is unknown to the model.
-When excluding only a single quantum computer from the training dataset and using exclusively the measurements generated by the excluded quantum computer as testset, the performance for only the first measurement step is highly variable ranging from 0 up to 0.921.
+When excluding only a single quantum computer from the training dataset and using exclusively the measurements generated by the excluded quantum computer as the test set, the performance for only the first measurement step is highly variable ranging from 0 up to 0.921.
-All three models have a slightly decresed accuracy for classification when the quantum computer Athens or Santiago was excluded.
+All three models have a slightly decreased accuracy for classification when the quantum computer Athens or Santiago was excluded.
-This could be due to the fact, that simulators with noise models based on Athens and Santiago were used for generating simulator measurements with noise.
+This could be due to the fact that simulators with noise models based on Athens and Santiago were used to generate simulator measurements with noise.
-However, they had higher accuracy when Lima was excluded, even though a simulator with a noise model which was based on Lima has been used as well.
+However, they had higher accuracy when Lima was excluded, even though a simulator with a noise model that was based on Lima has been used as well.
-This could be due to the fact that the noise model could have been generated a few years back @Fake_provider, not matching the calibration used for the Lima QC in this dataset.
+This could be due to the fact that the noise model could have been generated a few years back @QiskitFake_provider, potentially not matching the calibration data used by the Lima QC in this dataset.
 Overall, all three models reach high accuracies when using all 9 measurement steps (@svm-single-qc-excluded, @fnn-single-qc-excluded, @cnn-single-qc-excluded).

 #text(size: 10pt, [])
 #let svm_exclude_single_qc = csv("data/svm_excluded_quantum_computer_vs_step_ranges_all_other_backends_combined.csv")
 #figure(
   text(
-    size: 9pt,
+    size: 10pt,
     tablex(
       columns: 10,
       align: center,